entroform/style-chemistry/README.md

 #### set

-The **set** field is a list of "scalar" values that the getter functions will resolve to.
+The **set** field is a list of "scalar" values that the getter functions will try to resolve value from.

 #### selectors

 The **selectors** field is a map.
 The key is a "selector" string and the value is an index pointing to a value inside **set**.
-The above example uses dot notation to add additional level of hierarchy, this is not restricted, you may use whatever naming convention you want.
+The above example uses dot notation to add hierarchy, this is not restricted, you may use whatever naming convention you want.
 More than one selectors can point to the same value, notice that in the above example `body.large` and `heading.small` points to the same value, `18px`.

 *In SCSS, the index starts with 1 and not 0.*